2020 Georgia election results still being counted, GA electoral college votes at stake

 Votes are still being counted across the state, though many from counties where Biden was in the lead.

-Biden inched past the incumbent in the tally Friday and by late Saturday was leading by 9,160 votes of nearly 5 million ballots cast.
+Biden inched past the incumbent in the tally Friday and by Sunday was leading by 9,160 votes of nearly 5 million ballots cast.
 Under Georgia state law, a candidate can request a recount if the margin is within 0.5 percentage points.

 Electoral research conducted by the AP found there have been at least 31 statewide recounts since 2000.
 Three of those changed the outcome of the election.
 The initial margins in those races were 137 votes, 215 votes and 261 votes.